23 Unique Things to do in Tofino for the Nature & Food Enthusiast

 14. Visit First Nations art galleries & shops

-Tofino has a rich indigenous culture and is situated in the traditional territory of Tla-o-qui-aht First Nation.
+Tofino has a rich indigenous culture and is situated in the traditional territory of the Tla-o-qui-aht First Nation.
 It has been home to the indigenous Nuu-chah-nulth peoples for over 5,000 years.
 Nuu-chah-nulth means "all along the mountains and sea".

 House of Himwitsa, Tofino

-In the town of Tofino you will find First Nations art galleries and shops.
+In the town of Tofino, you will find First Nations art galleries and shops.
 House of Himwitsa is a great place to shop for wooden carvings, wall art, moccasins, masks and jewelry.

 For First Nations paintings and original prints, make sure to check out the Roy Henry Vickers Gallery.
 He is a distinguished Canadian-First Nations artist known around the world for his prints.
-We loved his work so much we bought a painting.
+We loved his work so much that we bought a painting.

 15. Pamper yourself at the spa